Watering Guidelines Newsletter

 - Be careful of drip irrigation.
 Water has a habit of seeking the path of least resistance.
 The result can be wet spots and dry spots.

 Ideally, it is best to water any turf just before it begins to wilt.
 Early morning is usually the best time of day - late afternoon is the worst.
-Morning is when wind is lowest and there will be less waste through evaporation.
-It is the coolest part of the day and less evaporation and wasted money, and it provides water during the heat of the day.
+Morning is cooler, and is when wind is lowest so there will be less waste through evaporation, and water will be in place for the heat of the day.
 The most important way to save water?
 Go organic and save 40 - 50%.

 If you have any questions about this newsletter or any other topic, join me on Sunday 8am - 11am Central Time for my Dirt Doctor Radio Show.